jonasmalacofilho/map-matching-lab/README.md

 Map-matching lab
 ================
-_A lab for developing and testing map-matching algorithms_
+_An old work-in-progress lab for developing and testing map-matching algorithms_

 The problem